-(PSHEE)

-Pupils will follow the Jigsaw PSHEE programme which is a whole school approach to PSHEE/Health and Well-Being, including statutory RSE (England DfE 2019).
+Mr Nicholas Wolstencroft (Head of Music, Senior Boys) - niw@clairescourt.net Mr Dan Gravett (Head of Music, Senior Girls - dng@clairescourt.net Pupils will follow the Jigsaw PSHEE programme which is a whole school approach to PSHEE/Health and Well-Being, including statutory RSE (England DfE 2019).
 Every year group studies the same learning theme at the same time, spiralling the learning up through the age groups.

-There are 6 half-term units in Year 10:
+There are 6 half-term units in Year 7:

 - Being Me In My World

 - Celebrating Difference

-- Careers Unifrog
+- Dreams and Goals

 - Healthy Me

 - Relationships

 - Changing Me